ManikyaAlister/Gaze-Cueing/README.md

 # Gaze-Cueing

+This repository contains all of the data, scripts, and output* used for analyses in the paper "An Evidence Accumulation Account of the Gaze Cueing Effect: A Computational Modelling Investigation", by Alister, McKay, Sewell, and Evans.

+*some of the ouptu was too large for github but is available on the OSF.
 ## Folder key:

 Archive: old scripts that are no longer relevant

 Data: all of the raw, clean, and derived data pertaining to each of the datasets including the code used to clean the raw data

-Descriptives: scripts for calculating the gaze cueing magnitudes and standardised mean change score.
+Descriptives: scripts for calculating descriptive statistics reported in the manuscript including the gaze cueing magnitudes, and standardised mean change scores.

 Hierarchical modelling: scripts for running the hierarchical model and the hierarchical model anlayses.